peteroupc/peteroupc.github.io/bernoulli.md

 [^65]: Tsai, Yi-Feng, Farouki, R.T., "Algorithm 812: BPOLY: An Object-Oriented Library of Numerical Algorithms for Polynomials in Bernstein Form", _ACM Trans.
 Math.
 Softw._ 27(2), 2001.

+[^66]: The "even-parity construction" (Flajolet et al. 2010) is so called because it involves flipping the input coin until it returns zero, then counting the number of ones.
+The final result is 1 if that number is even, or 0 otherwise.

+[^67]: The "even-parity construction" (Flajolet et al. 2010) is so called because it involves flipping the input coin until it returns zero, then counting the number of ones.
+The final result is 1 if that number is even, or 0 otherwise.

+[^68]: The "even-parity construction" (Flajolet et al. 2010) is so called because it involves flipping the input coin until it returns zero, then counting the number of ones.
+The final result is 1 if that number is even, or 0 otherwise.

+[^69]: The "even-parity construction" (Flajolet et al. 2010) is so called because it involves flipping the input coin until it returns zero, then counting the number of ones.
+The final result is 1 if that number is even, or 0 otherwise.

+[^70]: The "even-parity construction" (Flajolet et al. 2010) is so called because it involves flipping the input coin until it returns zero, then counting the number of ones.
+The final result is 1 if that number is even, or 0 otherwise.

+[^71]: The "even-parity construction" (Flajolet et al. 2010) is so called because it involves flipping the input coin until it returns zero, then counting the number of ones.
+The final result is 1 if that number is even, or 0 otherwise.

 <a id=Appendix></a>
 ## Appendix